koorchik/LIVR/README.md

     { text: { leave_only: '0123456789' } }  // Leaves only numbers in text

+## Rules aliasing

+With rules aliasing you can create custom rules easely and assign own error codes in case own need.

+Let's assume that you have next data structure:

+    {
+        name: 'Viktor',
+        age: 30,
+        address: {
+            country: 'Ukraine',
+            city: 'Kiev',
+            zip: '11111'
+        }
+    }

+And you have next validation rules for it:

+    {
+        name: 'required',
+        age: ['required', 'positive_integer', { min_number: 18 } ],
+        address: ['required', {nested_object: {
+            country: 'required',
+            city: 'required',
+            zip: 'positive_integer'
+        }}]
+    }

+You use 'address' in a lot of you objects (user address, office address and others) and you want to reuse the same address rules in all places.
+You have two ways: write custom rule 'valid_address' or assign rules to a variable and just reuse the variable.
+The first way requires much time and coding.
+Moreover, you cannot save new rule implementation is serialzed JSON file.
+The second way is much easier and you can store rule implemetation in JSON file but you cannot store 'address' rule itself.

+From v0.4 you have the third way - rule aliasing.

+You can register aliases for complex rules.
+The way how you make alias for rules depends on the implementation but the way how use them is covered by the specification:

+    // Aliasing pseudo code
+    validator.register_rule_alias( 'valid_address',  { nested_object: {
+        country: 'required',
+        city: 'required',
+        zip: 'positive_integer'
+    }});

+    validator.register_rule_alias( 'adult_age', [ 'positive_integer', { min_number: 18 } ] );

+    // Usage
+    {
+        name: 'required',
+        age: ['required', 'adult_age' ],
+        address: ['required', 'valid_address']
+    }

+Moreover, you can add own error codes for the rules

+For example

+    // Aliasing pseudo code
+    validator.register_rule_alias( 'valid_address',  { nested_object: {
+        country: 'required',
+        city: 'required',
+        zip: 'positive_integer'
+    }}, 'WRONG_ADDRESS');

+and if validation of address fails you will have the next error

+    {
+        address: 'WRONG_ADDRESS'
+    }

+You can use aliased rules in aliased rules.

-## Developers Guide ##
+## Developers Guide

 Requirements to implementation

 1. Your implementation should support all validation rules described in "Validation Rules"
+2. Your implementation should support "Rules aliasing"
-2. Your implementation should return error codes descibed in specification
+3. Your implementation should return error codes descibed in the specification
-3. It should be easy to implement own rules
+4. It should be easy to implement own rules
-4. Please use provided "test\_suite" to ensure that your implementation works correctly
+5. Please, use provided "test\_suite" to ensure that your implementation works correctly

 ## Changes